FAQ

 ADA is an acronym that stands for the Americans with Disabilities Act.
 The Act was passed in 1990 in order to ensure that people with disabilities have the same rights and opportunities as everyone else.
 In the access control industry, the ADA has set standards on the specifications needed for a gate to be considered handicap accessible.
 For example, a gate needs to have a lane width of no less than 36 inches to be considered ADA compliant.
 Access control systems that restrict entry/exit are usually required to be handicap accessible so to allow access to all people.

-What is the difference between fail sale and fail secure electronically operated turnstiles?
+What is the difference between fail safe and fail secure electronically operated turnstiles?

 Electronically operated turnstiles are programmed to do one of two things in the event of power failure or an emergency- lock or unlock.
 Fail safe turnstiles are made to allow free passage in the event of power loss/emergency by unlocking and are used for most applications.
 Contrastingly, fail secure turnstiles are made to deny free passage by locking in the event of power loss or emergency.
 Fail secure turnstiles are implemented in high security venues to minimize risk and protect assets during emergencies.